 2. Progressive device targeting

-Combine device detection with other conditions for sophisticated QR Code routing:
+Combine device detection with other conditions available in Uniqode for sophisticated QR Code routing:

-- Device OS + User scans: First-time iOS users get onboarding content, repeat iOS users get advanced features
+- Device OS + Unique user scans: First-time iOS users get onboarding content, and repeat iOS users get advanced features.

 3. Cross-platform campaign consistency

-Maintain campaign messaging while optimizing for device capabilities:
+Maintain campaign messaging while optimizing for different devices:

-- Same promotional offers presented through platform-appropriate interfaces
+- Same promotional offers presented through device-appropriate interfaces

 - Consistent branding with device-specific user experience optimization